-For instructions on how to install and use Okta Identity Engine SDKs, refer to Download and set up the SDK, Sign-In Widget, and sample app.
-You can download Okta sample apps to see how the SDKs are used in your app's framework.
-See Examples for a list of sample apps.
+For instructions on how to install and use Identity Engine SDKs, see Download and set up the SDK, Sign-In Widget, and sample app.
+Each Identity Engine SDK contains its own example applications with embedded authentication.
+See Examples.

-An app integration using the client-hosted Sign-In Widget with an appropriate Identity Engine SDK is a simpler way of implementing embedded authentication where most of the remediation process is handled by the Widget.
-You still have control over the step-by-step remediation user experience by configuring Authenticators and sign-on policies in your Okta org.
+An app integration using the client-hosted Sign-In Widget with an appropriate Identity Engine SDK is a simpler way of implementing embedded authentication where the Widget handles most of the remediation process.
+You still have control over the step-by-step remediation user experience by configuring authenticators and sign-on policies in your Okta org.
 With the remedial process managed by the Widget, your app just needs to handle the Interaction Code returned from the completed user interaction.
 See how this flow is built by reviewing the Build a use case with the embedded Widget guide.

-In addition to configuring the Interaction Code grant type in your authorization server and your app, make sure you are using the interaction code flow when you initialize the Sign-In Widget:
+In addition to configuring the Interaction Code grant type in your authorization server and your app, make sure you’re using the interaction code flow when you initialize the Sign-In Widget:

 - In Okta Sign-In Widget version 7+, Identity Engine is enabled by default, so there are no additional steps to take.

-- If you are using an earlier version than 7, you must explicitly enable Identity Engine features by setting
+- If you’re using an earlier version than 7, you must explicitly enable Identity Engine features by setting

 useInteractionCodeFlow: true in the config.

-If you have a native or web app, use an appropriate Identity Engine SDK to start the Interaction Code flow by initializing the authentication client object and then calling the
+If you have a platform-specific app, use an appropriate Identity Engine SDK to start the Interaction Code flow by initializing the authentication client object and then calling the

 authenticate() method corresponding to the SDK that you are using.
 The remediation process is implemented by handling the authentication status responses of the authentication client object.
 See how this flow is built by reviewing the Build a use case with the embedded SDK guide.
-When the remediation process completes successfully, your app is provided with an Interaction Code to then exchange for OpenID Connect tokens to use for authenticated access to your app’s resources.
+When the remediation process succeeds, Identity Engine sends your app an Interaction Code to exchange for OIDC tokens.
+Your app uses these tokens to access to your app’s resources.

-Note: The Interaction Code flow remediation experience is dictated by Authenticators and sign-on policies configured in your Okta org.
-See set up your Okta org for typical use case configurations.
+Note: The authentication policies defined in your org configure the Interaction Code flow remediation experience in your app.
+See set up your Okta org.